The Destruction of the Temple, the Fulfillment of the Law and the Conversion of Israel

-In 2 Samuel 22, David sings of the Lord coming “on the wings of the wind” and riding “the dark rain clouds of the sky.”
-In Isaiah 29:6 God is said to “come with thunder and earthquake and great noise, with windstorm and tempest and flames of devouring fire.”
+In 2 Samuel 22, David sings of the Lord coming “on the wings of the wind’1 and riding “the dark rain clouds of the sky.”2 In Isaiah 29:6 God is said to “come with thunder and earthquake and great noise, with windstorm and tempest and flames of devouring fire.”
 Psalm 18 and Psalm 68:4-9 are two other examples that also picture God’s presence on the clouds in such a way as to resemble a terrible storm.
 The Parousia alluded to in this parable mirrors this motif.
-Having inherited his father’s kingdom, Jesus rides on the clouds during his second coming exercising his wrath and authority which also appears to manifest itself in a form like that of a terrible storm.
+Having inherited His father’s kingdom, Jesus rides on the clouds during His second coming exercising His wrath and authority which also appears to manifest itself in a form like that of a terrible storm.

 A Preterist Commentary on Matthew 7:24-27: Storms and Floods are Biblical Symbols of Invading Armies, though a Severe Thunderstorm did precede the Destruction of the Temple.

 Storms and floods are often used in the Bible as a metaphor for an invading army (Isaiah 8:7-8, Jeremiah 25:32, Ezekiel 38:9, Daniel 11:10, Daniel 11:40, Joel 2:9, Nahum 1:8).
-Though the storm and flood in this parable symbolizes the Roman army’s assault on Israel during the Jewish War, this storm is not merely allegorical.
-Immediately before the fulfillment of this parable, Josephus records a thunderstorm so terrible that it seemed to him that God himself was present in the clouds:
+See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
+Though the storm and flood in this parable symbolizes the Roman army’s assault on Israel during the Jewish War, this storm is not merely allegorical.3 Immediately before the fulfillment of this parable, Josephus, seemingly aware of Biblical descriptions of the coming of the Lord on the clouds as in the vs. mentioned above, records a thunderstorm so terrible that it seemed to him that God Himself was present on the clouds:

-A Preterist Commentary on Matthew 7:26-27: The House Built on the Sand is the Temple representing the Law.
+A Preterist Commentary on Matthew 7:26-27: The House Built on the Sand appears to be the Temple representing the Law.
 The House Built on the Rock is Christianity.
 The Destruction of the Temple marked the End of the Law.

-Jesus was right, the temple was, in fact, destroyed in A.D.
+Jesus was right, the Temple was, in fact, destroyed in A.D.
 70, about one year after the terrible storm mentioned by Josephus.
 This day marked the end of an ancient religion.
 With the Temple in ruins it was no longer possible to carry out many aspects of the Law of Moses.
 As a result, Biblical Judaism had come to an end.
+“For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it (James 2:10).”
 The religion practiced by Jews today bears only a slight resemblance to the religion handed down by Moses.
 This religion called Rabbinic Judaism is a form of Judaism adapted to the destruction of the Temple.
 As stated above, the house built on sand is the temple in Jerusalem which represents the Law of Moses.
 The house built on the rock would not suffer the same fate.
 What is the house built on the rock?

 A Preterist Commentary on Matthew 7:24-25: The Rock is Jesus and later Peter, whose name literally means “the Rock.”